Criticism of Google

-Criticism of Google includes concern for tax avoidance, misuse and manipulation of search results, its use of others' intellectual property, concerns that its compilation of data may violate people's privacy and collaboration with the U.S. military on Google Earth to spy on users, censorship of search results and content, its cooperation with the Israeli military on Project Nimbus targeting Palestinians, and the energy consumption of its servers as well as concerns over traditional business issues such as monopoly, restraint of trade, antitrust, patent infringement, indexing and presenting false information and propaganda in search results, and being an "Ideological Echo Chamber".
+Criticism of Google includes concern for tax avoidance, misuse and manipulation of search results, its use of others' intellectual property, concerns that its compilation of data may violate people's privacy and collaboration with the U.S. military on Google Earth to spy on users, censorship of search results and content, its cooperation with the Israeli military on Project Nimbus targeting Palestinians, and the energy consumption of its servers as well as concerns over traditional business issues such as monopoly, restraint of trade, antitrust, patent infringement, indexing and presenting false information and propaganda in search results, and accusations that the company functions as an "Ideological Echo Chamber".
 Google's parent company, Alphabet Inc., is an American multinational public corporation invested in Internet search, cloud computing, and advertising technologies.
 Google hosts and develops a number of Internet-based services and products, and generates profit primarily from advertising through its Google Ads (formerly AdWords) program.

 Google's stated mission is "to organize the world's information and make it universally accessible and useful"; this mission, and the means used to accomplish it, have raised concerns among the company's critics.
-Much of the criticism pertains to issues that have not yet been addressed by cyber law.
-Shona Ghosh, a journalist for Business Insider, noted that an increasing digital resistance movement against Google has grown.
+Several of these criticisms fall into grey areas of law, since cyber law has not definitively addressed them.
+Shona Ghosh, a journalist for Business Insider, noted a growing digital resistance movement against Google.

 Algorithms

-The algorithms that generate search results and recommend videos on YouTube have both been criticized as motivated to drive user engagement by reinforcing users' pre-existing beliefs while also suggesting more extreme and less reliable content.
-In addition to social media, these algorithms have received substantial criticism as a driver of political polarization, internet addiction disorder, and the promotion of misinformation, disinformation, violence, and other externalities.
+The algorithms that generate search results and recommend videos on YouTube have been criticized for being designed to maximize user engagement by reinforcing users' pre-existing beliefs while also suggesting more extreme and less reliable content.
+Along with algorithms used on social media platforms, these algorithms have received substantial criticism as a driver of political polarization, Internet addiction disorder, and the promotion of misinformation, disinformation, violence, and other externalities.
 When Google's parent company Alphabet announced in September 2025 that it would reinstate YouTube creators that were banned for spreading misinformation about COVID-19 and the 2020 U.S. presidential election, it was criticized for prioritizing "free expression" over "facts" and placed within the context of the company's shift dating back to 2023.
 Aviv Ovadya argues that these algorithms incentivize the creation of divisive content in addition to promoting existing divisive content.
-Sally Hubbard argues that as a monopoly, sites like YouTube and Google search result in more fake news than if there were more competition in the market that could make it harder to promote harmful content by just gaming one algorithm.
+Sally Hubbard argues that the monopoly‑like position of sites such as YouTube and Google Search contributes to the spread of fake news, whereas more competition in the market could make it harder to promote harmful content by just gaming one algorithm.

-In 2025, Google stopped its pledge not to use AI for weapons and surveillance.
+In 2025, Google ended its pledge not to use AI for weapons and surveillance.